Harshal-Git/Java8Practice/README.md

 -> Practice programs for Java 8

--> Includes some examples from the book: Java 8 Lambdas by: Richard Warburton OR refer to the main Gitrepo : https://github.com/RichardWarburton/java-8-lambdas-exercises

--> Some are done for practice and from other reference.

 -> Based on some practice - best way to write lambda expression for any functional interface I found as

 	1. Separate problem statement in different parts and identify what all methods are needed for stream operation.